 River Valley Community College

-Associate of Science in Adventure Recreation Management and Leisure Studies, 2008
+Associate of Science, Adventure Recreation Management and Leisure Studies, 2008

 Keith’s journey took him from being a complacent high school student to a professional who sets high standards and goes above and beyond to achieve them.
 He credits his approach to River Valley Community College (RVCC), and the instructors who saw his potential and encouraged his best efforts.